 Kim Walter, PhD

-Director of Care Integration
+Director of Behavioral Health and Care Integration

 Dr. Walter earned her BA in Psychology from Ball State University and her MA and PhD from Purdue University.
 She also received her graduate teaching certificate while at Purdue.
 Her doctoral dissertation was on building a collaborative care model for integrating mental health into primary care (before PCMH was ever created!)
 After grad school, Kim followed her husband's career path first to Tennessee and eventually to Colorado.
 Kim has experience in both inpatient and outpatient mental health in a variety of medical settings from private medical offices to corporate healthcare systems.
 Kim joined the behavioral science faculty at St Anthony's in 2011.
 She has particular interest in resident teaching and integrated mental healthcare.
 Kim enjoys cooking, gardening and travel.
 She spends much of her free time outdoors with her husband camping, boating, or animal watching in the mountains.